The Chosen One is HERE!!!!

 Loss of Core Mission: While it once collaborated closely with academics, created whitepapers, newsletters and shared the latest criminology research, it now lacks a strategic plan, vision, or direction.
 The association produces little meaningful work product, instead focusing on collecting member dues and offering a few training classes.

 The association's financial health is unstable, with a clear negative trend.
 The overall financial picture has deteriorated over the past five years compared to the prior five-year period.
-You can verify this with the IACA's official IRS financial filings
+You can verify this for yourself with the IACA's official IRS financial filings

 Reduced Auditing: Despite a four-fold increase in revenue over the last decade, the IACA has less financial oversight than it did a decade ago.
 The association's tax filings used to be reviewed by an independent accounting firm.
 Since 2020, they have either gone unreviewed or have only been reviewed by the IACA Treasurer.
 This reduction in oversight is deeply concerning.